SoftInstigate/restheart-website/docs/graalvm.md

 ## Introduction

-[GraalVM](https://www.graalvm.org/) is a new virtual machine from Oracle that supports a polyglot runtime environment and the ability to compile Java applications to native images.
+[GraalVM](https://www.graalvm.org/) is a new virtual machine that supports a polyglot runtime environment and the ability to compile Java applications to native images.

 RESTHeart fully supports the GraalVM: